 At the trailhead, a small wooden footbridge, a large trail map and a sign indicating the closure of Deer Trail.
 The latter also have been permanently damaged, making part of the section inaccessible.

 But I figured I could still hike Wolf Trail and Hawk Trail to give myself a little idea of what that section looked like.

 If the sound of the waves accompanied my first few metres in the lower section, it was the noise of traffic on Highway 401 that accompanied my first steps on Wolf Trail.
 Luckily, the trail is quite interesting and quickly made me forget the noise of the cars.

 After following the base of a small rocky ridge, Wolf Trail crosses Potty Creek on a wooden walkway, almost overgrown with weeds.

 Then Wolf Trail joined Hawk Trail which forms a large loop.
 Hawk Trail made me feel like it doesn’t see many hikers.
 In some places the trail was almost completely covered with brush.
 In other places it disappeared under pine needles.
 It included several ascents and descents along small rocky ridges in the forest.

 I have to admit, I expected my hike in Thousand Islands National Park to be relatively leisurely and not very difficult.
 Hawk Trail showed me I was wrong.
 After more than ten kilometres of hiking, my legs were getting tired and I was starting to count the kilometres that remained to complete the loop.
 I almost screamed with joy when I finally got back to Wolf Trail.

-My hike on the Wolf and Hawk trails totaled over 7 kilometres with an elevation gain of 114 meters.
+My hike on the Wolf and Hawk trails totaled over 7 kilometres with an elevation gain of 114 metres.
 So I hiked almost 12 kilometres in total on the Jones Creek trails.
 It really made me want to discover the other trails in this small national park!
 I’ll be back!